sbergot/wandering-mushroom/content/2020-11-12-welcome-to-the-frozen-colony.md

 The basic elements of survival are: abandon your morality and don't work alone.
 Even beggars works in groups of four or five.

-Once the player have survived the first night, release the pressure on the survival elements.
+Once the players have survived the first night, release the pressure on the survival elements.
 It should not stay as central as in this first session.
 The following sessions should aim at digging more into the lore of the world.